How Search Engines May Identify Malicious Web Sites

 The user may also be alerted if a web page contains embedded code known to be malicious and the order of the search results may be modified based on the embedded code information of the web pages in the results.

-Identifying Embedded Code
+Identifying Embedded Code on Malicious Web Sites

 The patent application provides some interesting details on the process that they might follow to identify malicious code, including the use of a database of code that they’ve come across on the web that can be compared to code found upon newly crawled pages.

 While there is a good amount of embedded code on web pages, the focus of the patent document is in finding malicious code that might cause some type of harm.
-The kinds of malicious code being referred to in this patent filing includes the installation of dialers, spyware, or Trojan horses.
+The kinds of malicious code being referred to in this patent filing include the installation of dialers, spyware, or Trojan horses.

 User Interface Icons